Skip to main content

 How to Sign Up for Genki

-1. Go to Genki.world and select “Get a Quote”
+1. Go to Genki.world and select Genki Traveler

-3. Enter personal details — Age, nationality, current location
+2. Enter personal details — Age, nationality, current location, desired coverage region

-4. Complete the health questionnaire — Standard questions about pre-existing conditions, medications, and recent treatments.
-Be honest — material misrepresentation can void your policy.
+3. Complete the health questionnaire — Be honest; misrepresentation can void your policy

-7. Receive confirmation — Policy documents delivered via email within 24 hours
+5. Receive confirmation — Policy documents via email within 24 hours

 Get Your Genki Quote -- Takes 10 Minutes